Flank/flank-dashboard/metrics/web/docs/features/debug_menu/01_debug_menu_design.md

 ## TL;DR

-Introducing the `Debug Menu` feature to the Metrics Web Application allows us to access the debug features of the application, such as the `FPS Monitor` and the `Renderer Display`.
+Introducing the `Debug Menu` feature to the Metrics Web Application allows us to access the debug features of the application, such as the `FPS Monitor`.
+The `Debug Menu` stores configurations locally and uses them to enable or disable some features.
-The `Debug Menu` feature also allows us to store the local configuration needed to enable or disable some features locally and to load them on the application's start.

 ## Hive

-To introduce this feature, we need to store the local configuration values using the `Hive` package that uses the `IndexedDB`.
-We need to store the configuration values as following:
+One of the main ideas of the `Debug Menu` feature is to store the configurations locally.
+That means that we are to use local persistent storage that would provide the application with the current debug configurations if they are enabled and keep these configurations for different sessions.
+For the current implementation, we suggest using the [`Hive` package](https://pub.dev/packages/hive) that uses the [`IndexedDB`](https://developers.google.com/web/ilt/pwa/working-with-indexeddb) to store key-value pairs in [boxes](https://docs.hivedb.dev/#/basics/boxes).
+Read more about Hive in their [documentation](https://docs.hivedb.dev/#/).
+The local configurations are to be stored using the following document structure that matches one for the [`Firestore Feature Config`](https://github.com/platform-platform/monorepo/blob/master/metrics/web/docs/features/feature_config/01_feature_config_design.md) feature:
 ```json
 {
   "local_config" : {